We work with more than 300 partners to bring you better travel deals

-The best deals on flights to Australia are always found by booking early, but if you are travelling outside of school holiday months you can also secure some cheap flight tickets at the last minute.
+The best deals on flights to Australia are always found by booking early, but if you are travelling outside of school holiday months you can also secure some cheap tickets at the last minute.
 If you are travelling over the summer holidays, cheap flights to Australia can be difficult to come by, particularly if you are heading to the southern regions, but there are a few good deals over the quieter Spring and Autumn periods.

 How long is the flight to Australia?

 Flights from Wellington to Australia 3h 45m

 Air New Zealand, Qantas, Jetstar and Virgin Australia all operate multiple daily flights to Australia from across New Zealand.
 While Jetstar and Virgin Australia tend to offer the cheapest flights, both Qantas and Air New Zealand also have some competitive flight deals throughout the year for those that get in early.
 The best deals are often found on the flights from Auckland to Sydney with multiple airlines competing for customers.